 - consistent over time and across geographies, meaning that it ensures meaningful tracking and clear comparison within and across localities;

 - structurally equitable and inclusive of important subgroups, meaning it helps identify structural inequity and considers how people’s experiences vary by race and ethnicity, gender, age, citizenship, and prior incarceration status (among other factors), acknowledging that people experience poverty and upward mobility differently.

-Ultimately, Urban and the Working Group selected 25 predictors that communities can use to catalyze and guide action to increase mobility from poverty and address racial inequities.
+Ultimately, Urban and the Working Group selected 24 predictors that communities can use to catalyze and guide action to increase mobility from poverty and address racial inequities.
 Although these metrics are not perfect, they provide valuable information about how well conditions in a community support residents’ upward mobility.
-Our current work with communities, scholars, and practitioners is providing additional feedback on the metrics that will result in updates to the Boosting Upward Mobility framework.
+Our current work with communities, scholars, and practitioners is providing additional feedback on the metrics that will result in updates to the Upward Mobility Framework.

 Evidence Resource Library Methodology

 Our Evidence Resource Library consists of several short “assessments” that summarize the evidence on the relationship between predictors of mobility from poverty and intermediate mobility outcomes.
 You can use these assessments to gain a quick understanding of the evidence, to inform research papers and grant applications, and as a starting point for deeper literature reviews.

-As described previously in the methodology for the Boosting Upward Mobility framework, Urban Institute experts and the Working Group considered many short- and intermediate-term factors that influence the conditions that promote long-term mobility.
+As described previously in the methodology for the Upward Mobility Framework, Urban Institute experts and the Working Group considered many short- and intermediate-term factors that influence the conditions that promote long-term mobility.
 To winnow down a concise list of the strongest predictors, we sought to better understand the strength of evidence linking these different factors to mobility.
 Therefore, Urban experts conducted literature reviews to gain insight into how each predictor was related to intermediate-term outcomes, such as a person’s physical health and civic engagement, that are connected to long-term upward mobility in people’s lives.

 The resulting assessments were critical to selecting the final suite of predictors.
 The Working Group used a consensus-building process in which voting helped focus the discussion.
 The voting process prioritized predictors that covered more stages of the life course and more dimensions of mobility from poverty.